MACO: A Multi-Agent LLM Framework for Automated CGRA Hardware/Software Co-Design: MACO Methodology

-In Stage 3, when selecting best design from the top K designs, we consider two approaches: evaluation via synthesis tools and inference via LLM reasoning(Fine-grained Judge).
-Considering the time-consuming nature of tool-based evaluation and the potential error rate of LLM reasoning, we propose an adaptive confidence CGRA selection method with LLM self-learning to balance accuracy and efficiency.
+In Stage 3, as shown in Figs.~\ref{fig:maco_workflow}(a) and \ref{fig:maco_workflow}(d), when selecting the optimal design from the top-$K$ candidate designs, we we evaluate two primary approaches: rigorous EDA tool evaluation and rapid inference via the Fine-Grained Judge.
+To effectively navigate the trade-off between the time-consuming nature of tool-based evaluation and the inherent reasoning limitations of LLMs, we propose a confidence-adaptive selection and self-learning mechanism designed to significantly reduce overall turnaround time without compromising design quality.

-The specific algorithm is presented in Algorithm 1.
-Initially, a confidence measure and trust threshold are established.
-For each iteration, if LLM’s reasoning confidence falls below the threshold, EDA tools (e.g., simulations and synthesis) are used to evaluate the top-k candidate designs, from which the best design is selected.
-Simultaneously, the LLM engages in contrastive learning against the EDA tool reports and its own choices to enhance its capability.
-As iterations progress, the confidence score increases based on the consistency between LLM predictions and simulated results.
-Once the confidence surpasses the threshold, the system transitions to primarily relying on LLM-based reasoning, enabling rapid and accurate design selection.
-To ensure system stability, simulation-based evaluations are periodically invoked every N iterations.

-This approach fully leverages the model’s inference capabilities to enable rapid iterative optimization and selection of CGRA design.
-Compared with traditional reinforcement learning methods, it offers superior scalability, as it is not restricted to a single learning framework.
-During subsequent design evolution, when new software compilation parameters or hardware architecture parameters are introduced, the model can retain existing knowledge while continuously learning and integrating new information, progressively refining and enhancing its capabilities.

-Figure 3 illustrates how the fine-grained agent continuously learns and improves its CGRA design proficiency based on EDA tool reports and its own selection experiences.